Pizza Dough Not Rising

 Ensuring that you have adequately kneaded dough helps form good gluten, which is essential for creating chewiness or levels of crunchy crust.

 Just like any unsuspecting chef will check their cooked pasta by throwing it on the wall, these tricks don’t always work.

 You can test dough using proven methods that will immediately tell you – you’ve done your job correctly.
 Follow these dough testing tips to get the best results.

 Dough Tear Test

-There is an easy way to see if you’ve kneaded your pizza dough properly.
+There is an easy way to see if you’ve kneaded your dough properly.
 It involves taking a small piece of dough and stretching it like a little window.
-If the dough is kneaded thoroughly, it will stretch easily, forming a thin inner membrane that’s almost see-through.
+If the dough is kneaded thoroughly, it will stretch easily, forming a thin, almost see-through inner membrane.

 Slightly dent the dough with your finger; if it retains the indentation, it is ready!

 We love that you can now buy fresh pizza dough balls straight from New York City.
 The perfect size for a medium pizza.
 They will ship frozen, just thaw and make the most wonderful pizza in minutes.

 New York Pizza is different.
 The crust is completely unique.
 Airy, Crispy, and a taste that can’t be duplicated.
 Dairy-Free - Soy Free.
 Pizza Dough is made fresh and frozen only for transportation.
 All-Natural ingredients - Flour, Water, Olive Oil, Salt, Sugar and Yeast